AMATAKYVI/ecom-portfolio-pj/README.md

 # Demonstrate the basic ecommerce app under the hood

 Expected to complete by June 2024
+Nope not June 2024
+I will work on this in Summer.
+Too many course works to handle.

 # Tech Stack:
       -- NextJS